WHATS HOT

 If you’re eating a normal, healthy , you likely won’t need to make many changes when you become pregnant.
 With only a few exceptions, the majority of additional nutrition needs during can be met through consuming a well-rounded and diverse diet.

 A good mix of complex carbohydrates should be a staple in any diet as they provide long-lasting energy sources for the body – think wholegrains such as wholewheat bread and pasta, brown rice, oats, rye, spelt, barley corn, quinoa and buckwheat.
 But don’t skimp on the more refined carbs found in cereal, breads and pasta either as they can help to give you an immediate energy boost when you need it most.
-Just be sure to choose savory options to avoid loading up on too much !
+Just be sure to choose savory options to avoid loading up on too much sugar!

 Eat at least five to six portions of fruit and vegetables every day.
 Go for a ‘rainbow’ of fruit and vegetables with many different colors.
 Try to eat a good variety of dark green, leafy vegetables, root vegetables, and plenty of fruit.